 The MAC entity shall restart retxBSR-Timer upon reception of a grant for transmission of new data on any UL-SCH.

-All triggered BSRs may be cancelled when the UL grant(s) can accommodate all pending data available for transmission but is not sufficient to additionally accommodate the BSR MAC CE plus its subheader.
-All BSRs triggered prior to MAC PDU assembly shall be cancelled when a MAC PDU is transmitted and this PDU includes a Long, Extended Long, Short, or Extended Short BSR MAC CE which contains buffer status up to (and including) the last event that triggered a BSR prior to the MAC PDU assembly.
+All triggered BSRs may be cancelled when the UL grant(s) can accommodate all pending data available for transmission but is not sufficient to additionally accommodate a MAC CE for BSR plus its subheader.
+All BSRs triggered prior to MAC PDU assembly shall be cancelled when a MAC PDU is transmitted and this PDU includes an Refined, Long, Extended Long, Short, or Extended Short BSR MAC CE which contains buffer status up to (and including) the last event that triggered a BSR prior to the MAC PDU assembly.

+Editor’s Notes: It is to be confirmed whether the requirements in the above paragraph should include the Refined BSR MAC CE too.

 NOTE 3: MAC PDU assembly can happen at any point in time between uplink grant reception and actual transmission of the corresponding MAC PDU.
-BSR and SR can be triggered after the assembly of a MAC PDU which contains a BSR MAC CE, but before the transmission of this MAC PDU.
+BSR and SR can be triggered after the assembly of a MAC PDU which contains a MAC CE for BSR, but before the transmission of this MAC PDU.
 In addition, BSR and SR can be triggered during MAC PDU assembly.

 NOTE 4: Void